 Depending on the severity of your back injury and the pain you are experiencing, your doctor could order a number of tests to better understand the damage.
 One of the most common tools available is an X-ray.
 This diagnostic tool allows your doctor to identify a spine misalignment or a bone fracture.
 For a more detailed look at your spinal column and discs, magnetic resonance imaging (MRI) could be ordered.
 If you have had any nerve damage, it should be evident on an MRI.

 There are other more effective tools available to assess the damage to your back.
 Computer axial tomography, or a CT scan, is often used to identify damage to an accident victim’s spinal cord and discs.
-Damage to the cartilage or a ruptured disc is another common injury that CT scan will reveal.
+Damage to the cartilage or a ruptured disc is another common injury that a CT scan will reveal.
 Furthermore, a CT scan could be paired with an X-ray to accurately measure the degree and density of a fractured vertebra.
 Additionally, an EMG, or electromyography, will test and confirm if there is any compression of the nerves caused by a narrowing of your spinal column or a herniated disc.

 Non-Surgical Back Injury Treatments Prescribed to Pennsylvania Car Accident Victims